jeffreycentex/jeffreycentex.github.io/content/blogs/2018-Feb-Update.md

 comments = "true"
 tags = []
 +++
 Hey everyone out there who maybe reading.
 Yeah, I lagged a bit in posting.
 It has been a busy year.
 I am backfilling posts with concert media, so keep an eye for some older posts.
 I'm using the date of the actual activity for the post.
+I also enabled the Events tab that links to my Google Calendar.
+At some point in time, I need to migrate my Photos to a different service because Google has decided to make third party access as difficult as possible for no good reasons.

 So what's new?